praetorian-inc/snowcat/README.md

 * `--kubelet-addresses <list of ip:port>` - this specifies a list of kubelet nodes read-only API ports.
 It is bound to the configuration variable `kubelet-addresses`

+* `--job-mode` - this flag is used in `deploy/job.yaml` to pause the snowcat binary and provide information to the user on how to extract results from a running container.
+NOTE: this is not useful outside the Job usage scenario.

 To set these flags with environment variables, simply uppercase the configuration variable name, and replace dashes with underscores, for example: